CareyLabVT/LabDocuments/docs/Flora_Cheatsheet.md

 b.
 Open BBE+
 c.
 Make sure Flora is connected (see instructions above)
 d.
 Click on the "Edit Parameters" button near the connected circle
 e.
-Find the "Begin Measurement on Start up" change this to "No"
+Find the "Begin Measurement on Start up" parameter and change this to "No"
 f.
 Save and apply the settings
 g.
 Close the program and shut down the computer
 h.
 Plug the charger into the wall outlet.
-Check the LED on the top of her and unplug when it is green.DO NOT LEAVE HER PLUGGED IN OVER NIGHT
+Check the LED on the top of her and unplug when it is green.
+DO NOT LEAVE HER PLUGGED IN OVER NIGHT.
+This will cause the battery to overcharge and malfunction.
 i.
 Once she is charged open the program and change the setting line "Begin Measurement on Start up" back to "Yes".
 Save settings.
-If you do not do this she will not record data.
+If you do not do this she will not record data in the field.

 **3.** **Let her air out between field days** Leave her standing up with all caps off of the top plug.
-Before the field day and the flat screw on plug to the top of her and then pack her up in the case.
+Before the field day, attach the flat screw-on plug to the top of her and then pack her up in the case.